DCC-EX/mkdocs-test/docs/reference/exrail-commands/exrail-1-0-command_not_in_nav.md

 # ``<onOff [track]>`` - Turn track power on or off

-EXRAIL command to turn power on or off to all or specific tracks
+Serial command to turn power on or off to all or specific tracks

 Also allows joining the MAIN and PROG tracks together.